mcp321/heads-or-tails/README.md

 # Flip Coin Game
 This game is very nostalgic almost everyone of us played a flip a coin game when we were child together with friends,sibling or coucins.<br>
-And who doesn't want to see a computer game version of it? we can go back in time when we used to play it as little child by playing <br>  its computer version.
+And who doesn't want to see a computer game version of it?
+Where we can go back in time when we used to play it as little child by playing <br>  its computer version.

-Does this game make you excited?
+## Language used
+* HTML
+* CSS
+* JavaScript

+## User Goals

+* The goal of this website is for the users to play the game they loved playing as a kid.

+## Surface

+* Main colors used for this project
+    * Background: rgb(4, 119, 128)
+    * game area background : blanchedalmond
+    * Font color: Black

 ## Features
 * The Header